 A slightly more decadent idea: Why not go spend a day wine tasting in Champagne or Burgundy and take in some of the harvest celebrations there?
 Trains leave daily from Paris and you can get to the towns of Reims or Beaune in just a couple of hours.
 You can search for and book trains here.

-For a full list of ideas, see my complete guide to the best day trips over at TripSavvy.
+For a full list of ideas, see my complete guide to the best day trips just a short train ride from Paris.

 There are usually a few noteworthy shows around town at “la rentrée“.
-See this page for a fairly full list; my suggestions are below.
+See this page for a more comprehensive list after browsing my picks below.

-I recently visited this mesmerizing inaugural exhibit at the Atelier des Lumières, a new arts and culture center in close reach of Père-Lachaise Cemetery.
-It was a fully immersive and hypnotic experience, bringing to life the work and influences of Gustav Klimt and other artists of the Vienna Secession movement.
+Last year, I visited this mesmerizing inaugural exhibit at the Atelier des Lumières, a new arts and culture center in close reach of Père-Lachaise Cemetery.
+It was a fully immersive and hypnotic experience melding digital animation and music, bringing to life the work and influences of Gustav Klimt, Egon Schiele and other artists of the Vienna Secession movement

 Ready to Take the Plunge and Book Your Trip?